 When you think of “digital transformation” you probably think of technologies like AI, machine learning, the IoT, and so on.

 Upgrading the tech stack is, of course, a key part of transformation.
-But, so is modernizing your organization’s processes, culture, business models, and workflows.
-All things that happen the ERP.
+But so is modernizing your organization’s processes, culture, business models, and workflows.
+All things that happen in the ERP.

 So, if you’re implementing a solution like D365, you’ll want to set it up so that you can add new capabilities and adapt business processes to take advantage of many future transformations.

 In these next few sections, we’ll go over some of the more specific ways that ERPs support digital transformation.

 Advanced analytics, business intelligence (BI), and visual reporting tools are all essential to any transformation effort.
 These capabilities allow you to leverage data to drive specific outcomes.